 No, that’s actually not a glaring typo; “mylk” is the trendy new name for dairy-free milk.
-Despite connoting the sense that it was coined by a 7-year old child, “mylk” actually helps clear up much of the confusion that accompanies dairy-free milk (yes, milk is a highly controversial subject).
+Despite appearing as though it was misspelled by a 7-year old, “mylk” actually helps clear up much of the confusion that accompanies dairy-free milk (yes, milk is a highly controversial subject).

-Sure, milk is milk; however, it’s also a recognizably fast-spreading reality that more and more people are opting for “mylk” over milk.
+Sure, “mylk” is not milk.
+However, it’s also a fast-spreading reality that more and more people are opting for the strangely spelled beverage.

 But that’s where simple, shortcut recipes like this high-protein nut milk come in handy.
 Submerging my granola in this milk every morning means I stay fuller for longer, and don’t begin to feel peckish until lunch time actually rolls around (protein is more satiating than sugar!).

 Plus, the nutrient-dense content of this mylk means I can continue to enjoy my quick-fix breakfasts without worrying that I’m missing out on essential micro and macro-nutrients!
 Suffice it to say the brazil nut is a nutritional gift from Nature.

 - 4 brazil nuts (~12 g; mine are on the smaller side, so add ~2-3 if yours are quite large)

 - 1 scoop unflavored pea protein powder (I use Naked Pea brand; or sub with another neutral-flavored protein powder, such as soy or whey)

 - Half a ripe, lightly speckled banana, or ~1-2 tsps maple syrup, agave, or other liquid sweetener of choice (add to taste based on desired sweetness)